PowerShell/DscResource.Tests/README.md

   to 1 when running in AppVeyor to suppress warning caused by running custom rules in PSScriptAnalyzer in the GetExternalRule() method of `Engine/ScriptAnalyzer.cs` ([issue #176](https://github.com/PowerShell/DscResource.Tests/issues/176)).
+* Added unit tests for helper function Start-DscResourceTests.
+* Updated AppVeyor code so that common tests and unit tests is run on the working branch's tests.
+This is to be able to test changes to tests in pull requests without having to merge the pull request before seeing the result.

 ### 0.2.0.0